Framing Difficulties in Quantum Mechanics: Content error

 The interviewer continues by asking the student if they can think of the response to part (3) in terms of the response of part (2).
 The student responds ``Oh yes $\dots$I never thought of it this way$\dots$I can just multiply the probability of measuring a particular energy with that energy and add them up to get the expectation value because expectation value is the average value.''
 The interviewer's intervention to explicitly connect parts (2) and (3) prompts the student to think more physically in terms of the underlying concept of expectation value.
 They can relate the concept of expectation value to the parameter of the physical system such as energy eigenvalues, and probability of measuring each.
 This difficulty is categorized as a content error because the student is in the frame intended by the problem but is not able to find the correct answer until the interviewer provides more content.
+In this example, the student in a brief but important interaction with the interviewer receives feedback and is able to continue from there to incorporate that given piece of information to revise the solution.
+Some students may also need help with the incorporation of the given information into their existing knowledge network; to add, remove, alter, or refine an idea(s) in their mind\cite{Hammer2003Tapping, Wittmann2006Conceptual}.
+This view can help instructors to better identify the moments during a problem-solving situation to provide a piece of content to students or to help students to activate a piece of content and account for variation in students' reasoning.